Sasino97/gta-cnr-wiki/basics/main-menu.md

 Job Menu - if you have a job, its options will show up there

+Phone - send a DM, call services such a police, take pictures and manage your party

 Vehicles - interact with owned vehicles

 Properties - view owned warehouses and garages

-Services - call for a cop, EMS, mechanic or drug dealer]

 Stats - view all your stats